jennakohls/connect4725/README.md

 Standard AIs for playing games like chess, go, and tic tac toe rely on minimax algorithms, for determining optimal moves from both players, and alpha-beta pruning to be more efficient.

+I wanted to find some kind of middle ground that would encapsulate both the aspects of reading your human opponent and of learning strategies through AI play.
+As such, the AI that I added to this game acts optimally (minimax-wise) but in small chunks of gameplay, rather than for the game as a whole.
+Additionally, there are random suboptimizations, and decisions between equal moves are based on a fixed pattern, so they can be learned.